mmogylenko/smokeping_prober/README.md

 ![Example Graph](example-graph.png)

 ## Overview
+Note: this is a fork which includes a Prometheus Summary (as well as the Prometheus histogram from the original https://github.com/SuperQ/smokeping_prober)

 This prober sends a series of ICMP (or UDP) pings to a target and records the responses in Prometheus histogram metrics.